Table of Contents

 Technical Analysis

-When it comes to technical analysis, market timing refers more to a stock or an asset’s historical performance.
+Regarding technical analysis, market timing refers to a stock or an asset’s historical performance.
 It is historic investor behavior.
 Technical analysis can be used for a short to mid-term time frame.

 Advantages and Disadvantages of Using Market Timing Strategy in Forex Trading